Perspective | What’s happening in Afghanistan can’t be reduced to images with historic parallels. When will we learn to see things in real time?

 It was a bewildering, exhilarating week, just long enough to unsettle any sense of having actually understood the place.
 Then I left, and moved on to other stories.
 The American attention span also wavered and flickered and sputtered out, only acknowledging our presence there when terrorist attacks were particularly deadly, spectacular or lethal to Westerners.

 Countries, like travelers, want to make sense of things, which is why we reach for an image — a quick metaphor, a ready-made analogy — that will seal history in amber, give it a moral, cast it as a fable.
 That is, this was all just Vietnam redux and we should have learned from history the first time around.
 Of course, we should learn from history.
 But the failure in Afghanistan isn’t just a matter of not knowing history, not having read enough books about the Graveyard of Empires.
 We weren’t just fatally ignorant of history.
 Too many people were fatally ignorant of the present.
-And what little we did know — that the project was floundering from its inception — didn’t circulate, certainly not among the public, which was consistently mislead by our military and political leaders.
+And what little we did know — that the project was floundering from its inception — didn’t circulate, certainly not among the public, which was consistently misled by our military and political leaders.

 In Afghanistan, the aftermath of this will be bloody and cruel.
 In the United States, the aftermath will be played out such that we are almost certain to avoid any genuine reckoning.
 The war was started by a Republican president, and continued by a Democratic one; a Republican president negotiated away any hope of an orderly exit, while a Democratic one presided over the incompetent endgame.
 There is hubris aplenty among our military leaders, but also among our diplomats and intelligence services and even some of our aid organizations and NGOs.